JetBrains/teamcity-documentation/topics/build-cache.md

 Build Cache feature can work in one- or two-way mode.
 In one-way mode it either publishes its cache or downloads cache published by another feature.
 This mode allows you to set up "publisher" and "consumer" features to exchange caches between different build configurations **of the same project**.

 In two-way mode the feature downloads caches published by the same feature during a previous build.
-When you add a new Build Cache features, it is configured to operate in two-way mode and you need to uncheck related settings to disable unwanted behavior.
+When you add a new Build Cache feature, it is configured to operate in this mode.

 ## Publish and Use Cache Within the Same Build Configuration